indrayam/nerd-notes/operating-system/_macos.md

 `sudo rm -rf /.Spotlight-V100/*`
 The next and final step would be to add others to your (do not scan), privacy settings.

+`codesign -dvv /usr/libexec/routined`
+To check if a binary is signed binary by Apple